HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Show all running containers in the Portainer dashboard
 - Show that all tests are passing
 - Show that you pushed the Docker image to Docker Hub and that you can pull it from Docker Hub
-- Show your lab report and cheat sheet!
-It should contain screenshots of consecutive steps and console output of commands you used.
+- Show that you wrote an elaborate lab report in Markdown and pushed it to the repository
+- Show that you updated the cheat sheet with the commands you need to remember

 ## 1.1 Set up the lab environment